 Medical Check-Ups

 Diabetes.
 If your child has any type of diabetes (Type 1 or Type 2), talk to your doctor to determine if you need a complete medical check-up.
+Regular, thorough physical exams can help monitor how the disease is affecting major organs over time, catching complications early.
+This can ensure the best long-term management of their condition as they transition into adult care.

 High cholesterol.
 Any signs of heart disease or signs of high cholesterol or abnormal cholesterol numbers should be checked by family medical associates or a cardiologist.
+Early detection and consistent monitoring can be important, as high cholesterol can silently increase the risk of serious cardiovascular events later in life.
+A comprehensive check-up will often include detailed blood work and lifestyle discussions to establish a preventative care plan.

 Ear infections.
 If your child has a chronic ear infection that is not improving or increasing with time or decreasing, contact your child’s primary care physician or pediatrician.
 The last thing you want is for them to have a hearing impairment, which is possible if ear infections are left too long.
 There is plenty of advice and help online about hearing and if your child was to have issues, usually it might mean they need grommets, or perhaps a hearing aid like those on EarPros for example.
 However, you must try to prevent this from happening in the first place and ensure your child’s ear care is substantial.